mhwelander/graphql-cursor-pagination-tutorial/README.md

     INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Sandsteppe Mastodon', 'When Sandsteppe Mastodon enters the battlefield, bolster 5.
 (Choose a creature with the least toughness among creatures you control and put five +1/+1 counters on it.)', '', '7', 2);
     ```

-7. To see all cards, run the following SQL script:
+7. To see all cards, use the Query Editor to run the following SQL script:

     ```sql
     SELECT * FROM public."Card"
     ```

+    You should see the list of cards you inserted in the previous step.

 ## 3. Create a GraphQL server in Node.js